 16. Do you have a bridge program for LPNs?

 17. Will I receive credit for working as a certified nursing assistant, medical assistant, surgical tech, LPN?

-No, transfer credit is not awarded or certificate for diploma programs (RNs with diploma credit could be awarded escrow credit for diploma courses).The only credit considered for transfer credit must be earned at an accredited college or university, and the course must be applicable towards an associate's or bachelor's degree.
+No. Credit is not awarded for employment as a certified nursing assistant (CNA or equivalent), medical assistant, surgical technician, LPN to name a few.
+RNs with diploma credit could be awarded escrow credit for diploma courses.The only credit considered for transfer credit must be earned at an accredited college or university, and the course must be applicable towards an associate's or bachelor's degree.

 18. I have a prior bachelor's degree.
 Will this count towards my degree in nursing at Georgia Baptist College of Nursing?

 The Admissions Office reviews transcripts and determines if coursework from a previous degree is acceptable for transfer into the nursing program.
-Many accepted students have prior degrees.
+It is very rare to receive approval for transfer credit of nursing coursework from another institution.
+Students accepted to any pathway for the BSN (traditional, ABSN, RN-BSN) will have their transcripts closely evaluated.
 Applicants to our ABSN program must have a non-nursing bachelor's degree to be eligible for the program.